cubar/manifest/README.md

 - - end your sql session: `exit` of `<C-D>` (which is the Linux eof character)
 - - end your session as postgres superuser: `exit` or eof (end-of-file character)

+- Install git and python3:<br>
-- Install python3: `apt install python3 virtualenvwrapper`
+`apt install git python3 virtualenvwrapper`
 - Add a line to the end of your bash startup file:<br>
 `echo 'source /usr/share/virtualenvwrapper/virtualenvwrapper.sh' >> ~/.bashrc`
 - - Prepare the way virtualwrapper will work for you (you will need to do this setup only once):